As used in this chapter and Chapter 3745-37 of the Administrative Code:

-(A) "Applicant" means any person who has applied for a construction and demolition debris facility license in accordance with Chapters 3745-400 and 3745-37 of the Administrative Code.
+(1) "Applicant" means any person who has applied for a construction and demolition debris facility license in accordance with this chapter and Chapter 3745-37 of the Administrative Code.

-(E) "Clean hard fill" means construction and demolition debris which consists only of reinforced or nonreinforced concrete, asphalt concrete, brick, block, tile, and/or stone which can be reutilized as construction material.
+(1) "Clean hard fill" means construction and demolition debris which consists only of reinforced or nonreinforced concrete, asphalt concrete, brick, block, tile, or stone which can be reutilized as construction material.
 Brick in clean hard fill includes but is not limited to refractory brick and mortar.
 Clean hard fill does not include materials contaminated with hazardous wastes, solid wastes, or infectious wastes.

 For the purpose of this definition, "materials resulting from the alteration, construction, destruction, rehabilitation, or repair of any manmade physical structure," are those structural and functional materials comprising the structure and surrounding site improvements, such as brick, concrete and other masonry materials, stone, glass, wall coverings, plaster, drywall, framing and finishing lumber, roofing materials, plumbing fixtures, heating equipment, electrical wiring and components containing no hazardous fluids or refrigerants, insulation, wall-to-wall carpeting, asphaltic substances, metals incidental to any of the above, and weathered railroad ties and utility poles.